Resume

 · Established that SARs notably reduce anxiety, with test results showing a 50% reduction in participant anxiety levels.

-Undergrad Design Analysis, Senior Design Project: Hydroelectric Power Generator January 2020 - December 2020
+Senior Design Project: Hydroelectric Power Generator January 2020 - December 2020

 · Verified target power output and analyzed water velocity and efficiency to determine the optimal location.

-· Executed Solidworks static, flow and structural analyses on the chamber to ensure it could withstand external forces.
+· Executed SolidWorks static, flow and structural analyses on the chamber to ensure it could withstand external forces.

 Thesis Paper